-The media loves human interest stories especially on relationships.
-Have you helped any of your customers find love whist using your services?
-Are their any tragic stories with a happy ending?
+The media loves human interest stories, especially on relationships.
+Have you helped any of your customers find love whilst using your services?
+Are there any tragic stories with happy endings?

-If your still hesitant and need some assistance then feel free to talk to our team of experts.
+If you are still hesitant and need some assistance then feel free to talk to our team of experts.